Coming in 2017:

 *Digital submissions - enter by email, submit your entry details and pay online.

-If you'd like to submit by email, please send your digital image (1200 pixels in the large dimension) to email@example.com.
+If you'd like to submit by email, please send your digital image (1200 pixels in the large dimension minimum) to firstname.lastname@example.org.
 You'll receive a confirmation email that will include the URL of the entry form (for the text info related to the submission).
 After submitting the form, you'll be directed to a thank you page that will include the appropriate link to Paypal (member or non-member).
 You can still submit via CD or walk-in if you prefer.

 2017 JURY OF SELECTION AND AWARDS